SouthwestHigh-Cost Market

 Local anchor

-The midpoint price to rent ratio is about 21 in Austin.
+The midpoint price-to-rent ratio is about 21 in Austin.

 Higher ratios usually mean longer break-even windows.
 Use it as a directional signal, not a rule.